ably77/gloo-platform-argo-rollouts-blog/README.md

 ## Install the argo-rollouts controller
 Install the kubectl argo-rollouts plugin as described [here](https://argoproj.github.io/argo-rollouts/installation/##kubectl-plugin-installation)

-Instructions for brew
+If you're using brew, you can install it using:
 ```
 brew install argoproj/tap/kubectl-argo-rollouts
 ```

-Create argo-rollouts namespace
+Create the argo-rollouts namespace:
 ```
 kubectl create namespace argo-rollouts
 ```

-Save the following as `kustomization.yaml`
+Create a kustomization file named kustomization.yaml with the following content:
 ```
 cat > kustomization.yaml << EOF
 apiVersion: kustomize.config.k8s.io/v1beta1